Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 ## Role of Bending Instructors

-- Instructors have a general lesson structure to follow when teaching, and can determine if a character will need more or less training based on skill level and progress shown.
-The structure is flexible depending on the instructor's teaching style and the student's interests.
+- Follow the lesson structure when teaching and determine if a character will need more or less training based on skill level and progress shown.
+The structure is flexible depending on teaching style and the student's interests.
-- Instructors have a channel in the Roleplay Hub Discord where they can share training ideas and more detailed guides to specific lessons.
-Bending instructors will be responsible for communicating their student's progress in this channel.
+- Use the channel in the Roleplay Hub Discord to share training ideas and more detailed guides to specific lessons.
+Communicate student's progress in this channel.
-- When a student applies for mastery, their bending instructors must reply to the application to confirm that they have completed the required lessons.
+- When a student applies for mastery, reply to the application to confirm that they have completed the required lessons.

 ## Lesson Structure